-Dien Bien Phu and top 10 things to see and do in Dien Bien
+Dien Bien Phu and the top 10 things to see and do in Dien Bien

-1. Historical remnants of the battle of Dien Bien Phu, one of the places of memory of the world
+1. Historical remnants of the battle of Dien Bien Phu, one of the places of remembrance

 The museum and the statue commemorating the victory of Dien Bien Phu, the A1 hill called Éliane 2 by the French, the A1 cemetery, the headquarters of Colonel de Castries, the command post of General Vo Nguyen Giap, the Muong Thanh bridge are the must-sees.

 The best known sector of the great valley is undoubtedly the A1 hill.
 Primordial among 49 battle stage positions and unbeatable for the French, it was the most perilous to conquer for the Viet Minh guerrilla army.

 An emotional stopping place for many visitors is the A1 cemetery which is located a few hundred metres south of the A1 hill.
 Built in 1958, 644 Viet Minh combatants lie on the site, the identities of almost all of these are unknown.

 The headquarters of General Castries found on the Muong Thanh field remains intact.
 As a place of command and habitation, this place is 20 metres long and 8 metres wide, surrounded by barbed wire, four old tanks and other French weapons.

 Nestled in the jungle of Muong Phang commune, nearly 30 kilometres from the city, the Vietnamese army command post is a complex of camps, trenches, work offices and housing.
 You will also see an observation post there and a long trench connecting the shelter of General Vo Nguyen Giap and that of the Chief of Staff Hoang Van Thai.